Konnect-Agri/Docs/docs/initiatives/consent_manager/index.md

 # Consent Manager

 Consent Manager is a part of Konnet Stack which handles the entire consent lifecycle.
 It is responsible for blocking data request transactions and provides authorization based on data owner's consent.
+This is direcly influenced from the <b>[Legal Framework for Mandatory Electronic Delivery of Services](https://www.meity.gov.in/sites/upload_files/dit/files/Consolidatep_PPT_02122010.pdf)</b> of Ministry of Communications and Information Technology, India.

+Talking in a broader sense of the vision of the inspiration, it's aiming for :
+- Ensure more e-services are made available
+- Ensure greater access to e-services
+- e-Services being enabled through MMPs
+- Access being ensured through e-infrastructure
+- Need - Accelerate the e-enablement of services
+- Phasing out of manual delivery of services

 # Block Functions
 - Authentication - Verifies the authenticity of a data consumer